Katie Moussouris: Biography

-Moussouris was interested in computers at a young age and learned to program in BASIC on a Commodore 64 that her mother bought her in 3rd grade.
+Moussouris had interest in computers at a young age and learned to program in BASIC on a Commodore 64 that her mother bought her in 3rd grade.
 She was the first girl to take AP Computer Science at her high school.
 She attended Simmons College to study molecular biology and mathematics and simultaneously worked on the Human Genome Project at the MIT Whitehead Institute.
 While at Whitehead she transitioned from a lab assistant to a systems administrator role, and after three years she became the systems administrator for the MIT Department of Aeronautics and Astronautics, where she helped design the computer system for a new lab that was to open in 2000.
 During this time she also worked as the systems administrator at the Harvard School of Engineering and Applied Sciences.

 She moved to California to work as a Linux developer at Turbolinux and started their computer security response program.
 She was active within the West Coast hacker scene and formally joined @stake as a penetration tester in 2002 by invitation of Chris Wysopal.